At the Drive-In: 1994–97: Formation and Acrobatic Tenement

-In/Casino/Out and Vaya (1998–1999)
+1998–1999: In/Casino/Out and Vaya

-When the time came for At the Drive-In's next recording, Flipside quit producing records and Offtime was financially unable to, "so the band figuratively approached almost every indie label they could think of."
-When hope was almost lost and the possibility of another record seemed dim, Bob and Michelle Becker of Fearless Records saw At the Drive-In open for Supernova at a bar named Club Mesa.
+By the time that the band were due to begin recording their second album, Flipside had stopped releasing new material and Offtime was financially unable to, "so the band figuratively approached almost every indie label they could think of" but could not find one willing to work with them.
+Eventually, Bob and Michelle Becker of Fearless Records saw At the Drive-In open for Supernova at a bar named Club Mesa.
 Despite Fearless's history of producing mainly pop punk bands, the band members "felt very comfortable with Bob and Michelle on a personal level" and a deal was signed.
-Consequently, At the Drive-In began recording its second full-length album titled In/Casino/Out on June 3, 1998.
-With producer and mixer Alex Newport, the band spent four days recording at Doug Messenger's, in North Hollywood, Revolver Recordings in Costa Mesa with Engineer Andy Troy for Fearless Records, and an additional two days mixing the album at Paramount, in Hollywood.
-This album marked a notable maturation in At the Drive-In's sound and is special in that it was recorded live with just a small number of overdubs.
+At the Drive-In began recording In/Casino/Out on June 3, 1998.
+With producer and mixer Alex Newport, the band spent four days recording at Doug Messenger's in North Hollywood and Revolver Recordings in Costa Mesa with engineer Andy Troy, and an additional two days mixing the album at Paramount in Hollywood.
+This album marked a notable maturation in At the Drive-In's sound and was recorded live with just a small number of overdubs.
 In/Casino/Out was chosen to be recorded live because, according to some sources, At the Drive-In struggled to capture the intensity and emotion of its live shows in the recording studio.

 In/Casino/Out was released on August 18, 1998, although the band toured almost non-stop from July until December, playing shows with bands like Knapsack and The Murder City Devils.
-At the Drive-In took a couple month break until March 1999, at which point they kicked off another tour with a two-week stint with Jimmy Eat World in the United States until they headed to Europe for a six-week European tour spanning eleven countries.
-Upon returning to the United States, At the Drive-In played a handful of shows before returning to the studio to record their fourth EP entitled Vaya, which was released on July 13, 1999.
-Without missing a beat, the band kicked off another tour on July 28 at Emo's in Austin, Texas, with El Paso band Universal Recovered and Austin band Schatzi opening this show.
-This tour included shows with bands like The Get Up Kids and Rage Against the Machine.
-Later, in April 2000, At the Drive-In released a split EP with the Czech band Sunshine, containing five songs, two of them by At the Drive-In.
+At the Drive-In took a couple month break until March 1999, at which point they kicked off another tour with a two-week stint with Jimmy Eat World in the United States until they headed to Europe for a six-week tour spanning eleven countries.

+Upon returning to the United States, At the Drive-In played a handful of shows before returning to the studio to record the EP Vaya, which was released on July 13, 1999.
+The band then began another tour on July 28 at Emo's in Austin, Texas.

+At the Drive-In signed with Digital Entertainment Network, known as DEN, an internet-focused entertainment company whose music division was led by music industry veteran Gary Gersh.
+In October of 1999, the band relocated to Los Angeles.
+November and December of that year saw At the Drive-In open for Rage Against the Machine, getting the chance to play arenas for the first time.
+Afterwards, the band toured with the Get Up Kids.